KeirLoire/LetMeDrink/README.md

 ## About

-Allow 6 animals to drink from Water Trough at the same time.
+Tired of seeing your animals collapse from dehydration?
+Frustrated that a big water bowl can only serve one animal at a time?
+Say goodbye to those woes!
+With our mod, up to 6 animals can drink from a Water Trough simultaneously.
+Keep your colony thriving and hydrated!

 ## Prerequisites
 Requires Visual Studio with .NET Framework 4.8.0 SDK to compile the assemblies.